r-kan/BUFFY/README.md

 Besides, also try `buffy -h` to find out other functionality!

 # Future direction of BUFFY
-Support more remote backup media
+Support more remote backup media, e.g., dropbox
+Provide incrmental backup optionally

 # Contact
 Please contact <a href='http://r-kan.github.io'>*Rodney Kan*</a> by its_right@msn.com for any question/request/bug without hesitation.